-One cannot forget that tremendous impact many women have had because they faithfully supported the work of Christ over the past centuries, have given of their resources and have raised resources and in addition have given witness to the blessings they have received from the Lord Jesus Christ.
+We should not forget the tremendous impact many women have had because they faithfully supported the work of Christ over the past centuries.
+Many have given of their resources and have raised funds and other resources and in addition have given witness to the blessings they have received from the Lord Jesus Christ.
 Many missionaries would not have been able to go out into the field without the support of the many women who have enabled them.
 We know that women have been active in supporting and sheltering homeless persons, feeding many hungry.
 They have been powerful in establishing and maintaining Christian Fellowship and they have kept many church doors open because of their generosity and their work.
 They have followed in the steps of Mary Magdalene and so many have learned of the Lord Jesus Christ because of their efforts.

-It is the duty of those who are taught in the word to support them who teach them in all good things.
+It is our duty to support those who teach the Word.
+God commands them to teach all good things.
 Those who are liberal and cheerful in supporting the ministers of the Gospel honour the Lord with their substance and bring a blessing upon them.